OpenSlides/openslides-autoupdate-service/README.md

 All clients that listen for the keys get an update in the same form then the initial form.

+### With redis

+When redis is installed, it can be used to update keys.
+Start the autoupdate service with the envirnmentvariable `MESSAGIN_SERVICE=redis`.
+Afterwards it is possible to update keys by sending the following command to redis:

+`xadd field_changed * updated user/5/name updated user/5/password`

 ## Environment

 The Service uses the following environment variables:

 * `LISTEN_HTTP_ADDR=:8080`: Lets the service listen on port 8080 on any device.
 The default is `:8002`.
-* `MESSAGIN_SERVICE=fake`: Tells the service what kind of messagin service is used.
-Currently, there is only the default: `fake`.
+* `MESSAGIN_SERVICE=fake`: Tells the service what kind of messagin service is used. `fake`(default) or `redis`
 * `AUTH_SERVICE=fake`: The same for the auth service.
 * `RESTRICTER_SERVICE=fakse`: The same for the restricter service.
+* `REDIS_ADDR=localhost:6379`: The address to redis.
+* `REDIS_TEST_CONN=true`: Test the redis connection on startup.
+Disable on the cloud if redis needs more time to start then this service.